 No one likes homework, but sometimes it’s the best thing for you.
 It’s important to do your research and, not only know how to ride a motorcycle, but what special safety requirements, laws, and regulations apply to motorcycle riders.

-Here is a good collection of advice for new motorcycle riders (written by yours truly).
+Want to study up?
+Here is a good collection of advice for new motorcycle riders.

 “Can I afford a motorcycle?”